At the bottom of this page you will:

 From time to time, we also like rather simple products, maybe because they are so clear - or nostalgic?

 Reminds a bit of the old PONG game console, doesn't it?
 A single purpose device, it plays radio music.
 Special cases are digital products like apps and websites.
-I will cover them in an extra module.
+I may cover them in an extra text one day.
 But have a glance already:

 Even you don't speak the language (German), you will easily understand what's going on, where you are, what actions are possible and where to perform them.
 Very well designed is the green round button at the bottom right corner.
 As this app runs on a smartphone, it's placed where your thumb is.
 Of course, left handed people may need it on the other side.
 That's usability.